When doing laundry with kids, you'll need to start by going over the wash-day basics with them.

 Just about every kid has a favorite item that she's always wearing, making laundering it regularly a bit tricky.

 Or, you can get really tough and tell your son that he can only wear said item 'X' days a week.
 More, and it disappears.
 This is a good time to explain the importance of washing clothes to keep them looking (and smelling) fresh.
+We are trying to teach good habits while doing laundry with kids.

 Whatever you choose, choose something.
 Continually fighting and begging a kid to hand his treasured article over so you can wash it isn't doing either of you any good.